oguru/DnD-AI/Session/8 - Kill the Demons.md

 - **Damage Immunities:** poison, necrotic
 - **Condition Immunities:** frightened, poisoned, stunned

-**Multiattack.** Moryx makes four attacks: three with its claws and one with its bite.
+**Multiattack.** Moryx makes four attacks: two with its fists one with its bite and one with its tail.

-**Claw.** Melee Weapon Attack: +17 to hit, reach 15 ft., one target.
-Hit: 38 (4d12+12) slashing damage.
+**Swipe.** Melee Weapon Attack: +17 to hit, reach 15 ft., one target.
+Hit: 38 (5d12+12) bludgeoning damage.

 **Bite.** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
-Hit: 44 (4d12+12) piercing damage plus 27 (6d8) necrotic damage.
+Hit: 38 (6d12+14) slashing damage.

+**Tail.** Melee Weapon Attack: DC24 Dex save, 15 ft. radius, AOE.
+51 (6d12+12) piercing damage and restrained (DC24) or half on save.

 **Abyssal Roar (Recharge 4).** Moryx emits a terrifying roar in a 60-foot radius.
 Each creature in that area must make a DC 24 Constitution saving throw.
-On a failed save, a creature takes 20d10 thunder damage and is stunned until the end of its next turn.
+On a failed save, a creature takes 20d12 thunder damage and is stunned until the end of its next turn.
 On a successful save, the creature takes half as much damage and isn't stunned.

 **Soul Rend.** Moryx targets one creature it can see within 60 feet.
 The target must make a DC 24 Wisdom saving throw, taking 20d12 psychic damage on a failed save, or half as much damage on a successful one.
 On a failed save, the target's Divine abilities are suppressed until the end of its next turn.

-**Former Host Connection (Pamykos Only).** Moryx can use a bonus action to attempt to reconnect with its former host, Pamykos.
+**Possess Pamykos (Recharge 3).** Moryx can use a bonus action to attempt to reconnect with its former host, Pamykos.
 Pamykos must make a DC 22 Charisma saving throw.
-On a failed save, Pamykos takes 55 (10d10) psychic damage and is stunned until the end of Moryx's next turn as painful memories of possession flood back.
-Additionally, Moryx gains temporary hit points equal to the damage dealt.
-On a successful save, Pamykos takes half damage and isn't stunned.
+On a failed save, Pamykos takes 55 (10d10) psychic damage and is possessed until the end of Moryx's next turn as painful memories of possession flood back.
+Additionally, Moryx heals equal to the damage dealt.
+On a successful save, Pamykos takes half damage and isn't possessed.
 This ability can be used once every 3 rounds.

 **Legendary Actions.** Moryx can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Moryx regains spent legendary actions at the start of its turn.
 - **Attack.** Moryx makes one claw attack.